147th Attack Wing: Air Defense

 One pilot who flew TF/F-102As with the 111th was 1st Lt.
-George W. Bush, a future Governor of Texas and future President of the United States.
+George W. Bush, a future Governor of Texas and President of the United States.
 George W. Bush's military service began in 1968 when he enlisted in the Texas Air National Guard after graduating with a bachelor's degree in history from Yale University.
-After being accepted into the ANG, Airman Basic Bush was selected to attend pilot training.
-His six weeks of basic training was completed at Lackland AFB in Texas during July and August 1968.
+After being accepted into the air national guard, Airman Basic Bush was selected to attend pilot training.
+His six weeks of basic training was completed at Lackland Air Force Base, Texas during July and August 1968.
 Upon its completion, Bush was promoted to the officer's rank of second lieutenant required for pilot candidates.
-He spent the next year in flight school at Moody AFB in Georgia from November 1968 to November 1969.
-Bush then returned to Ellington AFB in Texas to complete seven months of combat crew training on the F-102 from December 1969 to June 1970.
-This period included five weeks of training on the T-33 Shooting Star and 16 weeks aboard the TF-102 Delta Dagger two-seat trainer and finally the single-seat F-102A.
+He spent the next year in flight school at Moody Air Force Base, Georgia from November 1968 to November 1969.
+Bush then returned to Ellington Air Force Base, Texas to complete seven months of combat crew training on the F-102 from December 1969 to June 1970.
+This period included five weeks of training on the Lockheed T-33 T-Bird and 16 weeks aboard the TF-102 Delta Dagger two-seat trainer and finally the single-seat F-102A.
 Bush graduated from the training program in June 1970.
 Lt.
 Bush remained in the Texas ANG as a certified F-102 pilot who participated in frequent drills and alerts through April 1972.
 Lt.
 Bush was honorably discharged from the Air National Guard in October 1973 at the rank of First Lieutenant.
 An ANG physical dated 15 May 1971 indicates that he had logged 625 flight hours by that time, and he ultimately completed 326 hours as pilot and 10 as co-pilot while serving with the 111th Fighter-Interceptor Squadron.

-In May 1971, the 111th added F-101B/F Voodoos and became the RTU tar the twin seat F-101F type, while continuing as the F-102 Delta Dagger RTU.
+In May 1971, the 111th added F-101B/F Voodoos and became the RTU for the twin seat F-101F type, while continuing as the F-102 Delta Dagger RTU.
 In January 1975, after 14 years of service, the unit's F-102s were retired, but the unit maintained a full fleet of F-101s.

-The 111th also operated detachment 1 of the 147th FIW at New Orleans.
+The 111th also operated Detachment 1, 147th Fighter Group at New Orleans.
 The detachment was apart from the squadron in that it maintained constant alert status whilst facing towards Cuba.

 In October 1979, in as part of the inactivation of Aerospace Defense Command, the USAF gained command responsibilities which shifted to Tactical Air Command (TAC) and a sub-organization equivalent to a numbered air force designated as Air Defense, Tactical Air Command (ADTAC).
 In 1982, the F-101s were retired and ADTAC re-equipped the 111th with the McDonnell F-4C Phantom II and continued its air defense mission.
 Most of the F-4Cs the squadron received were Vietnam War veteran aircraft.
 In November 1986, the F-4Cs were replaced by later-model F-4Ds.